 Accommodation at Salford

-We have some excellent accommodation options at Salford, with our Peel Park Quarter accommodation recently being voted as the second best Halls of Residence in the UK by Student Hut.
+We have some excellent accommodation options at Salford, with our Peel Park Quarter accommodation being voted as the second best Halls of Residence in the UK in 2020 by Student Hut.
 Our accommodation sites are managed by our partners, Campus Living Villages, who have a great team on-hand supporting our students.

 We recognise that on-campus accommodation isn’t for everyone, and some of our students may decide to live in off-campus accommodation.
 Our University also work with Manchester Student Homes, a free, university-run housing service who run an accredited landlord scheme for students looking for off-campus accommodation.

 For students who have decided to commute into University from home, we’ve also introduced Common Rooms, which are hubs dedicated for commuter students on campus.
 The hubs provide our commuter students with a space to study, socialise, have lunch and relax between classes.

 On occasion, students who move into our accommodation make the decision that it’s not for them, and they want to move out.
 In this instance, students should speak to the askUS team, who can help them with their decision.
 It’s important to note that when signed, the tenancy is legally binding and for the full academic year.
 Sometimes it will be possible for a contract to be taken over by another student, but if this is not possible, the student will remain liable.